prathmeshmagar447/Manga-Panel-Extractor-Updated/README.md

 # Manga-Panel-Extractor
-A python implementation of a Manga Panel Extractor and a dialogue bubble text eraser.
+A python implementation of a Manga Panel Extractor and dialogue bubble text eraser.

-The text erasor is based on the CRAFT text detector.
-See [here](https://github.com/clovaai/CRAFT-pytorch) for more information.
+This tool automatically detects and extracts individual panels from manga pages, with optional text removal from dialogue bubbles.

-## Updates
+## Features
-This version has been updated to work with modern Python libraries:
+- Automatic panel detection and extraction
-- Compatible with PyTorch 2.x and torchvision 0.23+
+- Optional dialogue bubble text removal
-- Compatible with NumPy 2.x
+- Compatible with modern Python libraries (PyTorch 2.x, NumPy 2.x)
-- Updated dependency names for better package management
+- Batch processing of manga images

 ## Installation
 This code runs on python >= 3.6, use pip to install dependencies: